kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # The Ensemble Model

-This type of combines the predictions of a Neural Network & Random Forest.
-Typically, a well tuned Random Forest makes similar predictions with a Neural Network.
-However, there are some cases where these 2 model output different output probabilities (e.g. Random Forest might give higher probability that an outcome is Home).
-In that case, the ensemble model can be used which averages the output probabilities of both models and decides on the predicted outcome.
+This type of combines the predictions of several machine learning models.
+Typically, a well tuned Random Forest could generate similar predictions with a Neural Network or any other ML model.
+However, there are some cases where 2 models could output different output probabilities (e.g. Random Forest might give higher probability that an outcome is Home).
+In that case, the ensemble model (Voting Model) can be used, which averages the output probabilities of several models and decides on the predicted outcome.
+The idea is that each model makes unique predictions, so their predictions are combined to form a stronger model.

 # Evaluating Models